openjfx/samples/HelloFX/README.md

     cd HelloFX/Maven/hellofx

-To compilea and run the project:
+To compile and run the project:

     mvn compile exec:java